 “Whether it’s community college, a four-year university, or even just AP classes and dual enrollment while in high school, education has the power to change the world.
 By giving to SLI you can ensure that Latinx students have access to these opportunities and they can maximize their potential.” –Stephania Cervantes, SLI managing director

-“Merienda, a SLI celebration” will feature diverse, locally sourced meriendas, beverages, and live music with dancing from 4-8 p.m. on Sunday, September 17, 2023, at On Sunny Slope Farm, Harrisonburg.
-More info and tickets coming summer 2023!
+More info and tickets are coming this summer about Merienda ’23, a SLI celebration will feature diverse, locally sourced meriendas, beverages, and live music with dancing from 4-8 p.m. on Sunday, September 17, 2023, at On Sunny Slope Farm, Harrisonburg.

 Event sponsorships are invited here.